abhipadm/backend-to-ai/weeks/week-1/note.md

     - Random forest
     - XG Boost
     - Decision trees

 Unsupervised Algorithm
 - DB Scan
 - K-means
 - Hierarchical clustering

+### ML
 ###  Deep learning or Neural network
+In Artifical neural network we these layers:
+    -> input layer,
-In Artifical neural network we these layers -> input layer, hidden layer 1 , 2 or n number of layers, output layer etc.
+    -> hidden layer 1 , 2 or n number of layers,
+    -> output layer etc.

 ### What to use when to use :
 #### Use statistical machine Learning